Queluz, São Paulo: Economy

 The economic development of the municipality is related to farming and the production of toys from wood, leather, and embroidery.
 The secondary sector have contributed significantly to the region's economic development.
 The presence in the region of Brazil's main steel producer, the Companhia Siderurgica Nacional (CSN) is advantageous to industry in the region, such as the Volkswagen truck factory in Resende, 32 km from Queluz, and the Peugeot factory in Resende.
 Industries established in Queluz are exempt from municipal taxes for ten years; the council also supports negotiations with state and federal governments to reduce other taxes.
 To encourage the development of new industries, the mayor can donate land with infrastructure already available.

-Touristic points

-Railway station: built in 1874 to replace the other destroyed by fire.
-In 1999 it was transferred to the city, is being prepared to house a future Cultural Area.
-Located on Rua Tenente Manoel França.